skrysmanski/ssh-env/README.md

 You would then remote into this machine (e.g. via RDP) and have preferably TFA set up to protect the account on this machine (for example via [Duo](https://duo.com/)).

+### Use ssh-agent?

+Using the ssh-agent makes using ssh keys more convenient.
+On the other hand, using the ssh-agent creates a security risk - should an attacker gain access to your machine.

+#### Security Risk with ssh-agent

+What's the security risk when using ssh-agent?
+When storing ssh keys in an ssh-agent, an attacker could get access to the systems the stored ssh keys give access to.

+He also may or may not (depending on the implementation of ssh-agent) be able to read your private key while it's stored in the ssh-agent.

+What attacker are we talking about here?
+To be able to attack your ssh-agent, an attacker must basically gain access to your user session (i.e. do stuff as your user).
+In theory, he at least needs the ability to read arbitrary files from your disk.
+In practice, though, I'd suspect that if an attack has *read* access to your disk, he also has *write* access to your disk.

+Primary attackers are:

+* hacker via trojan/virus and a backdoor
+* malicious/compromised root/Administrator

+How big is the risk?
+In my opinion, the risk of storing ssh-keys in an ssh-agent is rather **small**.
+Why?
+Because if an attacker gets access to your user session, your system (or at least your user session) can be considered compromised.
+And with a compromised system, an attacker has many (other) ways of getting your ssh private key - no matter whether you use the ssh-agent or not.
+Having the ssh keys stored in an ssh-agent just makes it *easier* for the attacker (especially if the keys are stored indefinitely).

+#### Use Time-to-Live for SSH key

+When storing an ssh key in an ssh-agent, you have two options:

+* Store the key indefinitely (until the ssh-agent process is terminated)
+* Store the key just for some time (and remove it afterwards from the ssh-agent again)

+Obviously, storing the ssh key just for a limited time is recommended as it reduces the risk of an attacker getting access to the key.

+#### Don't use Agent Forwarding

+The ssh-agent has a feature called "agent forwarding".
+It's generally recommended *not* to use this feature if the target server is not under your control.
+You can search the Internet for more detailed explanations.

+### Using Microsoft's ssh-agent Service

+Microsoft has recently begun to provide an [OpenSSH port](https://github.com/powershell/Win32-OpenSSH) for Windows.
+As far as security is concerned, there are some changes compared to the regular OpenSSH.

+My conclusion (explained below) is: the Microsoft OpenSSH port *increases the security risk* - if an attacker gets access to your user session.

+#### ssh-agent as a Service

+Microsoft implements the `ssh-agent` as service (rather than a user session process).

+Even though all users on a single machine share the same process (since it's a service), it apparently does *not* leak keys to other users.
+The [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement) states:

+> To help with that, use ssh-agent to securely store the private keys within a Windows security context, associated with your Windows login.

+and:

+> The private key cannot be retrieved from the agent.

+I've not verified this claim but I'm inclined to trust Microsoft on this one.

+From a security standpoint, there's only one (slight) downside of this approach: OpenSSH's default implementation "hides" the access to the ssh-agent behind a locally stored socket file with a random name (i.e. it's *not* enough to know the PID of the ssh-agent process).
+By implementing the ssh-agent as a service, this security "layer" no longer exits (because any user process can get access to the stored ssh keys without the need to know some random file name).
+However, this security layer just makes it more *difficult* for an attacker to gain access to the ssh-agent - it doesn't prevent it (security through obscurity).

+#### ssh-agent stores ssh keys indefinitely

+Microsoft's ssh-agent implementation does not support time-to-live for ssh keys (i.e. `ssh-add -t` is [not (yet) supported](https://github.com/PowerShell/Win32-OpenSSH/issues/1510)).
+Instead, all added keys are stored indefinitely - and even survive a reboot.

+I'm assuming that the added keys are encrypted at rest (i.e. while the computer is turned off) so there's no security risk with this.

+The only security risk I'm seeing with this approach is that of having access to the ssh key all the time (i.e. no time-to-live).
+See the ssh-agent section for a discussion on this topic.

 ## Synchronizing ssh-env Between Different Computers

 On design goal of ssh-env is to be portable, i.e. it's possible to use the same files on different computers.